dimajix/spark-training/sqoop-weather/sqoop-export.md

   `wban` string COMMENT 'from deserializer',
   `name` string COMMENT 'from deserializer',
-  `country` string COMMENT 'from deserializer',
-  `fips` string COMMENT 'from deserializer',
-  `state` string COMMENT 'from deserializer',
+  `country` string COMMENT 'from deserializer', `state` string COMMENT 'from deserializer',
-  `call` string COMMENT 'from deserializer', `latitude` string COMMENT 'from deserializer', `longitude` string COMMENT 'from deserializer', `elevation` string COMMENT 'from deserializer',
+  `icao` string COMMENT 'from deserializer', `latitude` string COMMENT 'from deserializer', `longitude` string COMMENT 'from deserializer', `elevation` string COMMENT 'from deserializer',